-District 3 County Commissioner: I will make sure my office's purchase orders are encumbered prior to ordering goods or services.
+District 3 County Commissioner: I will make sure all purchase orders have adequate supporting documentation attached.

 County Clerk: District 2 will email a signed requisition to the County Clerk to request a purchase order until they are able to convert to the new version of software.